 - Semihandmade says its custom doors, drawer fronts, and panels can give your Ikea kitchen cabinets an upscale look at a fraction of the price.
 The video explains their process:

-- Scherr’s does all custom wood work, so it doesn’t stock finished items.
+- Scherr’s, based in Minot, N.D., does all custom wood work, so it doesn’t stock finished items.
 FYI, we read in a few forums that some custom orders were cheaper than the stock doors at Ikea.

 Pro or No?

 Ikea kitchen cabinets were designed to DIY, but we think you’ll want a pro at some point.